-We offer services for the measurement of noise, vibrations, forces, torques, temperatures and energy consumption.
-At the same time, we make recommendations for targeted and cost-effective noise reduction or reduction of energy consumption.
+We offer services for the measurement of vibrations, forces, torques, temperatures and energy consumption.
+At the same time, we make recommendations for targeted reduction of energy consumption.

 The measurement of these physical quantities is not tied to the graphic arts industry, which is why we also serve customers in other branches of industry.
 We have a large number of sensors and measuring systems available to carry out investigations during development or for evaluation purposes.